thomas-fossati/draft-psa-token/draft-tschofenig-rats-psa-token.md

 * The length MUST be either 32, 48, or 64 bytes.
 * Only a single nonce value is conveyed.
 Per {{!I-D.ietf-rats-eat}} the array notation is not used for encoding the nonce value.

-Note that the latter implies that the array form MUST NOT be used.

 This claim MUST be present in a PSA attestation token.